biobakery/humann/readme.md

 `` humann2.py --input $SAMPLE --output $OUTPUT_DIR``

-where $SAMPLE is your filtered shotgun sequencing metagenome file (of fasta or fastq format) or mapping results file (of sam or blastm8 format) and $OUTPUT_DIR is the output directory
+$SAMPLE = filtered shotgun sequencing metagenome file (of fasta or fastq format) or mapping results file (of sam or blastm8 format)

+$OUTPUT_DIR = the output directory

 Three output files will be created: